webgriffe/SyliusActiveCampaignPlugin/adr/2022_03_30_ecommerce_order_url.md

 * Good, because the Admin always have a link that points to the Order page on Sylius' admin.
 * Bad, because while the Order is still a Cart, the Admin cannot use that URL (it points to a page that is meaningful only for the User).
 * Bad, because it's not possible to add a button with the link to recover the Cart in abandonde cart emails.
-* Bad, because it's not possible to create mails that will be sent to the User that contain the URL of the Order.
+* Bad, because it's not possible to create emails that will be sent to the User that contain the URL of the Order.

 ### [option 3]